OpenNebula/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

 Bear in mind that the template will override any matching key with the profile.
 If the profile is not found on the node, the default profile will be applied and an error will appear on the VM log.

+A probe will run in each node reporting to the frontend which profiles exist on the node in order for them to be easilty applied without having to manually look for them.

 Disks
 ~~~~~